This topic describes the basic procedure for using the Push SDK for Flutter and provides examples of how to use its features.

 livePusher.setOnSnapshot((saveResult, savePath, {dirTypeForIOS}) {

-// The callback that is fired when a snapshot is stored.
+// The snapshot is saved.

 if (saveResult == true) {